India Health Care and Vaccinations

-There were confirmed cases of the Zika virus in the western state of Gujarat in late 2016; travellers should take the necessary precautions.
+There were confirmed cases of the Zika virus in Jaipur, Rajasthan state in late 2018; travellers should take the necessary precautions.

 Malaria prevention is strongly recommended so use insect repellent and wear protective clothing.
 Obtain anti-malarial medicine from your doctor before travelling.

 Even seasoned travellers may find themselves at the mercy of travellers’ diarrhoea.
 Hygiene standards vary across India.
 If possible, travel with soap or antibacterial gel in order to clean your hands.
 The culprits that cause diarrhoea are often the microorganisms found in local water supplies, so decrease your chances by drinking bottled or boiled water.
 You can have alcoholic drinks but say no to ice.
 Drink carbonated beverages or those with only boiled water like coffee and tea.